+Benefits of EnronEAuction [H2]

-Confidentiality
+Confidentiality [H3]

-Participants will be able to pursue market strategies without releasing sensitive information to the marketplace.
-This can increase your efficiency in executing market strategies.

-Enron will not release any information on any individual transaction.
-The only information released will be a weighted average market clearing price for each auction.
-(Other transaction mechanisms do not offer this, and may publish names and transaction information.)

-Credit

-Unlike other auctions, no prepayments are required for participants with approved credit.
+Other transaction mechanisms release names and specific transaction information upon completion of transactions.
+With EnronEAuctions, your transaction information is kept confidential.
+At this time, we intend only to release a weighted market clearing price for each auction.
+We will not release details of your transaction to any other party, except as required by regulation.
+This allows you to pursue market strategies without releasing sensitive information to the marketplace.

-Frequency
+Frequency [H3]

-Because auctions will be held monthly, participants have greater flexibility to dynamically respond to changing fundamental and technical information.
+EnronEAuctions are held monthly, providing greater flexibility to dynamically respond to changing fundamental and technical information.

-Speed
+Speed [H3]

-Because Enron EAuction is conducted online, the auction can be cleared and results announced within 4 hours of the deadline for submission.
+Because Enron EAuction is conducted online, the auction can be completed and results announced within 4 hours of the deadline for submission.
 Other auctions may take more than 2 weeks to announce results.
-Faster turnaround makes it easier for participants to respond to changing market information.
+Faster turnaround makes it easier for you to respond to changing market information.

-Fairness
+Fairness [H3]

-Bids and offers are granted priority on the basis of price level and time of submission.
-The broker market and other auctions can give priority to certain participants on a more subjective basis.
+Some Allowance mechanisms give priority to certain participants on a more subjective basis.
+With EnronEAuctions, bids and offers are granted priority on the basis of price level and time of submission.
+Submissions are ranked in price order first and, in the event of a tie, by time of submission, with priority given to the bid which reached us first.

-Free
+Free [H3]

-There is no charge to participants who use the system.

-FlexibilityCustomers will drive the format of the auctions.
-We will utilize participant suggestions for future improvements or expansion of the auction.
-By responding to participant feedback future auctions will be flexible enough to respond to changing market conditions.
+There are no signup fees and no transaction fees for EnronEAuctions .

+Flexibility [H3]

+We built EnronEAuctions for you.
+You drive the format.
+If you see something you like, or something you would like to have changed, please call our HelpDesk and tell us.
+As the site develops, we will be looking for your input to help us ensure that the site meets your needs.

-Ease of Use
+Ease of Use [H3]

 Because the bids/offers are submitted online, requests can be submitted and updated quickly and easily.

-Also, if you are an existing EnronOnline user, no registration is required and your existing contracts cover the EnronEAuction as well.
+If you are an existing EnronOnline user, no registration is required.
+You can start preparing your bids as soon as the auction opens.
+If you are not a registered customer, simply complete the online Registration forms.
+Please note only Master Users can accept the ATA.

-Mechanics of the Auction
+Mechanics of the Auction [H2]

-Enron’s Opening Offer.
-To start each monthly auction, Enron will offer 10,000 SO2 allowances of current vintage (year 2000 or earlier), referred to as Prompt Allowances, at a reservation price and 5,000 SO2 allowances of out-year vintages (year 2007 or later), referred to as Vintage 2007 Allowances, at a reservation price.
-The reservation price may be different for the Prompt and the Vintage 2007 Allowances.
-As explained below, these reservation prices may be changed by Enron until 15 minutes prior to the close of the auction.
-Enron shall be the counter-party for any transaction that results from Enron’s acceptance of any bid and offer submitted.
+Enron’s Opening Offer [H3] To start each monthly auction, Enron will offer a minimum of 10,000 SO2 Prompt Allowances (year 2000) and a minimum of 5,000 Out-Year SO2 allowances (year 2007).
+Each Allowance type will have a Reservation Price associated with it, which represents the lowest price at which Enron will sell the Allowances.
+Bidding above the final reservation price guarantees acceptance of your bid (subject to credit limitations) – as long as the total available volume has not been consumed by higher bids.
+The Reservation Prices may be changed by Enron, until 15 minutes prior to submission deadline, at which time the reservation prices will be “frozen” and will not change again for that auction.

+Enron may make more volumes available than the minimum for either Allowance Vintage at its election.
+Note that in all cases, Enron will be your counterparty for any transaction that results from Enron’s acceptance of any bid and offer which you submit.